A Still Pool

 Instead, her hand felt flesh.

 Someone gasped, and Anina snatched her hand back in terror.
-Knowing she’d been found, she flashed her magic through the dowel and brought it out in front of her.
+Knowing she’d been found, she flashed her magic through the stick and brought it out in front of her.

 Towering over Anina was one of Bunawi’s warriors.
 Not just any of his warriors, but a tattooed warrior.